Ovation

 The general celebrating the ovation did not enter the city on a biga, a chariot pulled by two white horses, as generals celebrating triumphs did, but instead rode on horseback in the toga praetexta of a magistrate.

 The honoured general also wore a wreath of myrtle (sacred to Venus) upon his brow, rather than the triumphal wreath of laurel.
 The Roman Senate did not precede the general, nor did soldiers usually participate in the procession.

 Perhaps the most famous ovation in history is that which Marcus Licinius Crassus celebrated after his victory of the Third Servile War.

-Etymology

-From latin ovis, sheep, because a sheep was sacrificed on the occasion.

 Ovation holders

 Republic

 There were 23 known ovations during the Republic.